Super Star Wars (1993)

 It wouldn’t be so bad if you had a save file, or even passwords, but I’m afraid there’s none of those in this star system, sunshine.
 Suffer too many deaths to blind jumps, insta-kill lava, or tough as nails bosses and the Cantina Band shall be playing your funeral march.
 That’s what makes this game a bloody tough cookie, even though it seems to be Super Empire Strikes Back that’s generally considered the toughest of the trilogy.
 You needn’t go all incredulous like Luke always does and whine “what a piece of junk” at your SNES controller either, because bizarrely the game was adapted for PS4, with leaderboards don’t you know, so you can have a shot at it with some hi-tech machinery.

 Some of the levels give you a character select option, which is nifty, and since Luke quickly acquires the lightsaber you’d think he’d be the man to go for.
 And indeed, as you jump and spin your lightsaber in a fashion all too reminiscent of Yoda’s ridiculous acrobatics in the prequels, you’ll think you’ve backed the right man.
-But really, the lightsaber has deceptively small range, probably because Luke’s sprite just swings it wildly inches away from his face, so you’ll probably just end up getting a barracking off the enemies.
+But really, the lightsaber has deceptively small range, probably because Luke’s sprite just swings wildly, inches away from his face, so you’ll probably just end up getting a barracking off the enemies.
 A lack of Jedi training, I suppose.
 That’s what I’d be like as well, if all my birthday wishes came true and I was gifted a lightsaber – it’d be great fun for 20 seconds, before I’d slice my arm clean off.
-HERE

 No, this is a game where the blaster reigns supreme, and you can upgrade it to the fifth tier of laser destruction, but if you die once you lose all your powerups.
 This can absolutely happen at a part or a boss where you really need that extra firepower, and if the lightsaber doesn’t cut it from there, you could well be gooshed.
 You can pick Luke, for an alternate weapon, Han for his coolness, and Chewie who has higher health although he presents a bigger target and you’ve also got to endure his annoying growl sound effect over and over.